bullox/bullox.github.io/_pages/work.md

 * PhD research involved making giant robots pretend to be aeroplanes -- using a [relative motion robotics rig](http://www.bristol.ac.uk/engineering/facilities/rmr.html) to test sensors and control systems for formation flight and aerial refuelling.
 * Current work is with quadcopter/drone applications and autonomy.
-* I also help my brother do clever things with his company [101 Aerial](https://101aerial.tech).
+* I also help my brother do clever things with birds and drones with his company [101 Environmental](https://101environmental.com).

 ## Teaching